 A Story!
 Story!
 Story!
 Whether it’s making a documentary film, writing a novel, or interviewing your subjects for a non-fiction book, each has the common thread of having a good story at the core.
 If I have something compelling to say, I will write, direct, produce, or find an outlet to tell my story.

-Q In your newest novel, Ghost Maven, you’ve written a YA novel, which is quite a departure from your previous books on Alfred Hitchcock and murder mysteries.
-Can you share a little about this story to whet a young reader’s appetite?
+Q In your newest novel, The Haunting of Alice May, you’ve written a novel, which is quite a departure from your previous books on Alfred Hitchcock and murder mysteries.
+Can you share a little about this story to whet a reader’s appetite?

-A In Ghost Maven, I blend mystery, with suspense and the supernatural.
+A In The Haunting of Alice May, I blend mystery, with suspense and the supernatural.
 The central character, Alice Parker, moves to Monterey, California, with her father and little sister after her mother dies.
 Whilst kayaking in the bay, she paddles towards a mysterious island, but capsizes and is drowning when a young man, Henry Raphael, magically appears, delivering her safely to the beach.
 Against all rules, they begin seeing each other.
 It’s a love story with a twist.

 Q Have you ever encountered a ghost or spirit form in your personal life or travels?
 If so, what happened?
 If not, do you believe in ghosts?